junit-pioneer/junit-pioneer/CONTRIBUTING.md

 * the commit message...
 	* ... should be structured and worded as defined above
 	* ... should reference the upstream issue and pull request (if any)

+### Others

+Pioneer does not take on run-time dependencies outside of JUnit 5.
+Of course test dependencies like AssertJ and build dependencies on Gradle plugins are fair game.
+To keep them updated, run `gradle dependencyUpdates`, which lists all dependencies for which a newer version exists.
+Updates still need to be done manually.

+To keep the commit history clean, these should be done in bulk every few weeks.

 ## Publishing